Red Sox vs. Orioles MLB Betting Odds, Trends & Prediction

 Red Sox vs. Orioles MLB Betting Trends

-The total has gone UNDER in 18 of Boston’s last 25 games
+The total has gone OVER in 5 of Boston’s last 7 games on the road

-Over/Under has gone UNDER in 16 of Boston’s last 21 games when playing on the road against Baltimore
+Over/Under has gone UNDER in 5 of Boston’s last 6 games played on a Tuesday

 Red Sox vs. Orioles MLB BETTING PREDICTION

 Take Baltimore.
-The Orioles are 4-1 in their last five games overall, are 22-7 in their last 29 games against an opponent from the American League and are 11-4 in their last 15 games against a division rival.
-On the other side, the Red Sox are just 3-8 in their last 11 games versus Baltimore and are 8-20 in their last 28 games against the rest of the American League East Division.
+The Orioles have won five straight games, are 7-3 in their last 10 home games and are 12-4 in their last 16 games against a division rival.
+On the other side, the Red Sox are just 3-9 in their last 12 games against the Orioles, are 8-21 in their last 29 games against a divisional rival and are 2-5 in their last seven road games when playing on a Tuesday.